kytimmylai/DFUC2022/README.md

 --weight       It can be a weight or a fold.
 If it's a folder, the result is the mean of each weight result
 ```

-## Reproduce our Submissions in DFUC 2022 Challenge Testing Phase
+## Reproduce our Submissions in DFUC 2022 Challenge Testing Stage

 Download the weights and place them in the same folder, specifying the folder in --weight when testing.
 (Please ensure there is no other weight in the folder to obtain the same result.)